Frequently asked questions

 Parenting can feel overwhelming, and many parents struggle with wondering if they are doing it “right.”
 This therapy is for anyone who wants to be more present, intentional, and confident in their parenting.
 We will explore your hopes for your family, the challenges you’re facing, and patterns that keep showing up.
 Together, we’ll work through past experiences that may be impacting how you parent today and create a plan that supports you at each stage of your child’s life.

-Can this therapy help with past experiences that affect parenting?
+Can this therapy help with past experiences that affect my present relationships?

 Yes.
-Many of us carry patterns from our own childhoods or past relationships that show up in how we parent.
-Therapy provides a safe space to process those experiences so they don’t hold you back, helping you parent with more presence, patience, and joy.
+Many of us carry patterns from our own childhoods or past relationships that show up in how we interact with our family now.
+Therapy provides a safe space to process those experiences so they don’t hold you back, helping you be more present in your relationships now.

 Will this therapy work if my child has challenges?